amiralles/contest/README.md

 ## contest
 Contest is minimalistic testing framework bundled with a freaking fast console runner.
-In contrast with most popular testing frameworks, it's based on conventions and it doesn't require a whole lotta of attributes to identify test cases, setups, and so on and so forth...
-So in the end, the code reads almost like plain english.
+In contrast with most popular testing frameworks, it's based on conventions and it doesn't require a whole lotta of attributes to identify test cases, setups, and so on...
+In the end the code reads almost like plain english.

-Down below you’ll find a couple of examples on how to write tests using Contest.
+Down below you’ll find a couple of examples on how to write tests using contest.
 Just add a reference to **Contest.Core.dll** and you are pretty much ready to go.

 _Please keep in mind this is a protoype and is not production ready (yet).
 It'll be relased in the near future tough.
 Stay tuned!_
 ```cs